 TEST SMOKE ALARM

 OPERATION AFTER VEHICLE HAS

 BEEN IN STORAGE, BEFORE EACH

 TRIP, AND AT LEAST ONCE

 PER WEEK DURING USE.

 FAILURE TO COMPLY MAY

 RESULT IN SERIOUS INJURY.

-See the manufacturer's information in your InfoCase for further instructions on battery replacement and testing of the smoke alarm.
+See the manufacturer's information in your InfoCase for further instructions.

 Replacement